-The minimum proportion of the investments used to meet the environmental and/or social characteristics promoted by the financial product is 67%.
-The minimum proportion of sustainable investments of the financial product is 40%.
+The minimum proportion of the investments used to meet the environmental and/or social characteristics promoted by the financial product is 51%.

 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.